im-open/ghas-enablement/README.md

     - ruby
     - hcl (Terraform)
     - powershell
-- `prTitle`
-  - The Title for the PR that is created for Code Scanning
 - `repo`
   - The name of the repo in the following syntax: `org-name/repo-name`.